HAC: Hearing Aid Compatibility (FCC 20.19, C63.19)

 FCC regulatory guide, US requirement

 Hearing Aid Compatibility, or HAC, is the US requirement that obliges every mobile phone placed on the US market to demonstrate an acceptable level of radiofrequency interference and magnetic-field coupling with hearing aids worn by users.
-The framework is set by the FCC in 47 CFR 20.19, the measurement method by ANSI C63.19, and the scope expanded in April 2024 through a universal mandate requiring that 100 percent of models sold be rated M3 or higher and T3 or higher.
-This page covers the regulatory genesis from the Hearing Aid Compatibility Act of 1988 and its 2007 modernisation, the ANSI C63.19 metrology, the M and T numerical thresholds, the 2024 universal mandate, the distinction with SAR, and the most frequent pitfalls when preparing an FCC file for a product with a voice interface.
+The framework is set by the FCC in 47 CFR 20.19, the measurement method by ANSI C63.19, and the scope expanded by the 2024 Report and Order, which phases in a 100 percent compatibility requirement between December 2026 and June 2028 and adds Bluetooth coupling alongside acoustic and telecoil coupling.
+This page covers the regulatory genesis from the Hearing Aid Compatibility Act of 1988 and its modernisation for mobile, the ANSI C63.19 metrology, the M and T ratings, the 2024 universal mandate and its deadlines, the distinction with SAR, and the most frequent pitfalls when preparing an FCC file for a product with a voice interface.

 Regulatory genesis: from HAA 1988 to the 2024 universal mandate